shard77/ctf-commander/README.md

 > NOTE: The developement is in a very early state, the code has barely received any refactoring and the tool isn't ready to be used.

 [**Hack the Box**](https://www.hackthebox.com/)
-- Interaction with HTB machines (list machines and their information)
+- Interact with HTB machines (list machines and their information)
 - Play HTB from the terminal (connect with VPN, start machine, etc..)
 - TBD